carbon-language/carbon-lang/clang-tools-extra/docs/pp-trace.rst

 .. option:: -ignore <callback-name-list>

-  This option specifies a comma-seperated list of names of callbacks that shouldn't be traced.
+  This option specifies a comma-separated list of names of callbacks that shouldn't be traced.
 It can be used to eliminate unwanted trace output.
 The callback names are the name of the actual callback function names in the PPCallbacks class: